-During the application process, the College assesses all applicants to determine whether they meet the following registration requirements.
+During the application process, CNO assesses all applicants to determine whether they meet the following registration requirements.

-If the College finds that you do not meet one or more of these requirements, then you may be asked to provide more information or do something (such as complete an evaluation or additional education) that allows you to meet those requirements.
+If CNO finds that you do not meet one or more of these requirements, then you may be asked to provide more information or do something (such as complete an evaluation or additional education) that allows you to meet those requirements.

-You have the right to request a review of your application if you want to appeal any decision made by College staff or the Registration Committee concerning your application.
+You have the right to request a review of your application if you want to appeal any decision made by CNO staff or the Registration Committee concerning your application.

 See Registration Requirements for further information about each of these requirements.